Luis Enrique Profile

 After a year out of the game, Enrique was coaxed back into management by the Royal Spanish Football Federation, who appointed him as national team manager in July 2018.

-As a player, Enrique had been a Spain stalwart, appearing in three World Cups and the 1996 European Championships.
-He had been a member of the Spain Under-23 side that won the country their first gold medal in the men's soccer competition.
+As a player, Enrique had been a Spain stalwart, appearing in three World Cups and the 1996 European Championship.
+He had also been a member of the Spain Under-23 side that won the country their first gold medal in the men's soccer competition.

 Enrique experienced the high of scoring his first international goal in his first World Cup and the low of catching an elbow from Italy's Mauro Tassotti in Spain's 2-1 quarter-final defeat in 1994.
 The blow left Enrique bleeding from the mouth, one of the most iconic images from a memorable tournament in the United States.